tagohd/mono/Talk/Talk - Characters/(Talk) Luke Campbell.md

 >- Case is working against Luke to acquire THE ORB for The Emperoress (he's actually working *with* Luke)
 >
 >Unclear:
->- Does the player know Luke wants to eat the chocolate orange?
+>- [issue:: Does the player know Luke wants to eat the chocolate orange?]
->- How many people are in Luke's party when they are in Rhapsody?
+>- [issue:: How many people are in Luke's party when they are in Rhapsody?]
->- Why does Luke feel he has to hide the fact that he is a dogboy?
+>- [issue:: Why does Luke feel he has to hide the fact that he is a dogboy?]

 >[!success]+ Included
 >Main idea: Luke was fully aware [[CURSED AL'S CURSED ORB|the Orb]] was made of chocolate and wanted to eat it from the start